xmos/sw_usb_audio/doc/rst/drivers.rst

 .. note::

     Many of the benefits listed above apply to both UAC1.0 and UAC2.0 and the Thesycon Driver supports both class versions.
+It should be noted, however, that XMOS only currently tests UAC1 with built-in drivers.